Filter by Category:

-An advantage of these supersized anchor charts is students can refer to details and inferences even after the page of the text has been turned.
+An advantage of collecting these details on separate chart paper is that students can refer to them even after the page of the text has been turned.

 When jotting notes onto chart paper, sticky notes, or within margin space, honor the developmental stages of the readers (and writers).
 This includes annotating in a combination of pictures, labels, and sentences.
 For example:

 - Use sight words students recognize.

 - Add simple pictures to support the inferred meaning of sophisticated vocabulary.